-After hanging up his race suit and helmet permanently he spent the next decade as a co-owner of a Sprint Car that raced on both dirt and pavement.
-Ken s commitment to auto racing is unmatched.
-His involvement has included sponsoring other racers and an open door policy to assist many competitors in an array of classes.
-Often one would see a competitors race car in the shop along with his own.
-He always made visiting racers in all classes, feel at home and tried to accommodate their specific needs, sharing his own resources at no cost to those visitors.
+After hanging up his driving suit and helmet permanently, he spent the next decade as a co-owner of a Sprint car that raced on both dirt and pavement.
+Ken’s commitment to auto racing is unmatched and his involvement has included sponsoring other racers and an “open door” policy to assist many competitors in an array of classes.
+Often one would see a competitor’s race car in the shop along with his own.
+He always made visiting racers in all classes feel at home and tried to accommodate their specific needs, sharing his resources at no cost.
 To this day he willingly offers advice or takes on projects to share his extensive knowledge with new competitors.
-With his long racing career, competitiveness, and desire to lend a helping hand to fellow racers his talents have often been untouchable, whether it was engine building, chassis fabrication, or fixing a set-up that resulted in a competitive advantage for himself or any of those he has assisted over time.
+With his long career, his talents have often been untouchable, whether it’s been engine building, chassis fabrication, or engineering a feature that has resulted in a competitive advantage for himself or anyone else.

 Ken’s knowledge and skill in repairing broken parts has often saved numerous cash-strapped racers from elimination.
 Ken has contributed tremendously to the sport of auto racing on Vancouver Island and in the eyes of many of those who have received his assistance, Ken is one of the local “greats”.

 When the green flag drops on a new race season, you will probably see him in the stands at local events.